TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/Tutorial/CreateNewProjectandModelSystem.md

-# Frabitztown Example

-## How to run a simulation using XTMF and Aimsun

 # **Create a New Project and a Model System**

 ## 1. Create a New Project or Open an Existing Project